dixudx/tumblr-crawler/README.md

 ### Use sites.txt

-Find a text editor and open the file `sites.txt`, add the sites you want to download into the file, separated by comma, no space, no `.tumblr.com` suffixes.
+Find a text editor and open the file `sites.txt`, add the sites you want to download into the file, separated by comma/space/tab/CR, no `.tumblr.com` suffixes.
 For example, if you want to download _vogue.tumblr.com_ and _gucci.tumblr.com_, compose the file like this:

 ```
 vogue,gucci
+vogue2, gucci2
 ```

 And then save the file, and run `python tumblr-photo-video-ripper.py`